-(2) Unexcused absences will affect seriously the students' final grade in the course.
+(2) Unexcused absences will affect seriously the students' final grades in the course.

-(3) If a student has over 20% unexcused absence, the students final course grade will be an F.
+(3) If a student has over 20% unexcused absence, the student's final course grade will be an F.

-(4) Students should report the reason of absence to the instructor in advance, or immediately after the absence.
+(4) Students should report the reason for absence to the instructor in advance, or immediately after the absence.